 The collector Arthur Jeffress lived just outside Winchester in the mid-1930s with John Deakin, later Francis Bacon’s favourite photographer.
-After WWII, Loraine Conran, curator of Southampton Art Gallery, arranged to borrow a large part of Jeffress’ collection including works by Picasso and de Chirico.
+After the Second World War, Loraine Conran, curator of Southampton Art Gallery, arranged to borrow a large part of Jeffress’ collection including works by Picasso and de Chirico.
 Jeffress also lent a work by Jackson Pollock, the first ever shown in Britain.

 Jeffress moved back to London, opened a gallery and bought a house in Venice.
 On his suicide in 1961 he bequeathed his collection to Southampton and Tate.

-Gill Hedley, who worked at SCAG in the 1980s, has been working on Jeffress’ biography ever since: Love, Art will be published by Bloomsbury in spring 2020.
+Gill Hedley, who worked at SCAG in the 1980s, has been working on Jeffress’ biography ever since: A Life in Art will be published by Bloomsbury in spring 2020.
 With loans from archives, Tate and private collections, this exhibition celebrates Jeffress’ complex, colourful life as a gay man and a collector.